Court show: Daytime Emmy Awards

-The judicial genre became a category in the Daytime Emmy Awards for the first time in 2008, titled Outstanding Legal/Courtroom Program.
-Previously, if nominated for an award, court shows were matched up miscellaneously against a series of talk shows.
+The judicial genre became a category in the Daytime Emmy Awards for the first time in 2008, titled Outstanding Legal/Courtroom Program, removing them from competition against daytime talk shows in the previously more generic Outstanding Daytime Talk Series category.

 Up until 2012, all of the annually presented awards went to freshman court shows that had only recently emerged into the genre at the time of their rewarding.
 Cristina's Court (only lasting three seasons, from 2006 to 2009) was the first court show to win a Daytime Emmy Award as well as the first court show to win more than once and consecutively three times, holding this record for nine years.
 This albeit short-lived court show won the Outstanding Legal/Courtroom Program Award in 2008 (two seasons into its run), 2009, and 2010 (the series cancelled by this period).

 Judge Pirro (2008–2011) won in 2011, upon being cancelled just two seasons into its run.
 Last Shot with Judge Gunn (2011–present) won in 2012, only a season into its run.
 To date, this represents the earliest into production that any court show has ever received a Daytime Emmy.
 Moreover, Last Shot is the first nontraditional courtroom series to receive a Daytime Emmy.

 On June 14, 2013, however, Judge Judy became the first long-running, highly rated court show to receive an Emmy, which landed on its 15th nomination, the court show nominated numerous times before this category existed and competing with miscellaneous talk shows.
 Judge Judy went on to win 2 additional Daytime Emmy Awards, later along with The People's Court, both matching Christina's Court.
 Judge Mathis is the first African American presided court show to win the honor, succeeded by Lauren Lake's Paternity Court (cancelled a year later).
-In June 2021, The People's Court secured its 4th win for the category, which now gives it the most wins for the court show genre.
+In June 2021, The People's Court secured its 5th win for the category, which now gives it the most wins for the court show genre.
 By June 2022 when Judy Justice won for its first season, Judy Sheindlin became the only arbitrator to win this category for more than one television program, both her 2 court shows.
+The People's Court would win the 2023 honor in its last season in production with Marilyn Millian.